 Your Cat Has Medical Problems

-The most common cause of idiopathic stress-induced cystitis is bladder stones, followed by urinary tract infections (UTI), bladder tumors, kidney disease, and urinary crystals.
+The most common cause of feline idiopathic cystitis is bladder stones, followed by urinary tract infections (UTI), bladder tumors, kidney disease, and urinary crystals.

-By taking your cat to the veterinarian once you notice she’s acting differently or peeing outside of the box, you can get treatment and hopefully, she will get back to her old self quickly.
+By taking your feline friend to the veterinarian once you notice she’s acting differently or peeing outside of the box, you can get treatment and hopefully, she will get back to her old self quickly.

 Your Cat Has Behavioral Issues

-Along with medical problems, another one of the common causes of cats peeing outside of their litter box is behavioral issues.
+Along with cat health problems, another one of the common causes of cats peeing outside of their litter box is behavioral issues.
 There may be different stressors around your house that cause your cat to become anxious and frustrated.

 Some stressors that may be affecting cat’s behavior include a new cat in the house, noisy kids, new people in your home, mirrors, new smells, distractions outside of the window, and a shift in your schedule, such as when you start working new hours.